Zamboanga City's 2nd congressional district

 Zamboanga City's 2nd congressional district is one of the two congressional districts of the Philippines in Zamboanga City.
 It has been represented in the House of Representatives since 2007.
 It was created by the 2004 reapportionment that divided the city into two congressional districts and which took effect in 2007.
 The district is composed of 60 barangays in the city's east coast and includes Sacol and Vitali islands, as well as parts of its downtown commercial area east of Veterans Avenue.
-It is currently represented in the 20th Congress by Jerry E. Perez of the AZAP Party.
+It is currently represented in the 20th Congress by Jerry E. Perez of the National Unity Party (NUP) and Adelante Zamboanga Party (AZAP).